image_alt_text

 AIMBE’s Council of Societies: A Collective Voice for Action

-• Provides a collaborative forum for the establishment of society member positions on issues affecting the field of medical and biological engineering;
+• Provide a collaborative forum to define shared positions on pressing policy issues facing the field of medical and biological engineering;

-• Fosters intersociety dialogue and cooperation, providing a cohesive public representation for medical and biological engineering, and;
+• Foster intersociety dialogue and partnerships to offer collective representation in medical and biological engineering;

-In recent years, the efforts of Council of Societies members have helped AIMBE:
+In recent years, the efforts of CoS members have helped AIMBE:

 • Assume a leading role in the formation, in 2000, of the National Institute of Biomedical Imaging and Bioengineering (NIBIB);